This Is What Happens to Your Body When You Get Stung by a Bee

-To help your immune system fight the spreading of venom, the melittin actually triggers your body to produce a compound: histamine.
-Basically, this release of histamine occurs every time your body needs to fight an infection or inflammation.
-This release of histamine is actually what makes the sting site swollen and tender to the touch.
+To help your immune system fight the spreading of venom, melittin triggers your body to produce histamine, according to the National Center of Biotechnology Information.
+This histamine helps your body fight off an infection, and it's also what causes the swelling.

 Your blood pressure drops.

-With the bursting of the red blood cells at the site of the sting, comes the eventual expansion of your blood vessels, which can cause your blood pressure to drop significantly after a bee sting, says The Magazine of American Beekeeping.
+With the bursting of the red blood cells at the site of the sting comes the eventual expansion of your blood vessels.
+This subsequently can cause your blood pressure to drop significantly, according to Marterre.

-Three percent of bee venom is the protein apamin, which, when injected into your body, actually destroys nerve tissue.
-This destruction is part of the reason why there is a sharp pain associated with a bee sting.
+Three percent of bee venom is comprised of the protein apamin, which, when injected into your body, destroys nerve tissue.
+According to Marterre, apamin is "unique to bee venom and is a neurotoxin, [meaning] it is toxic to nerve conduction."